-People all over the world are hitting the road.
+While people all over the world are hitting the road, auto travel is down.

 Offenders cross every demographic.
 A person driving a Mercedes is just as likely to not signal as a driver in a truck.
 According to the Society of Automotive Engineers, one in four drivers fails to use a signal when turning.

 It’s even worse for younger drivers.
 Drivers 18 to 24 say they don’t use their turn indicators.
 Perhaps doing so interferes with talking and texting while driving.

 From where I sit, it’s not just a safety issue or a matter of courtesy.
 It’s also a communications issue.